-Farmers producing sesame seeds, locally known as simsim now have chance to sell the oil-rich seeds to a South African firm, Protech Consulting Limited which is seeking to buy and import 40 tonnes per month from Kenya to meet growing demand in the country.
+Farmers producing sesame seeds, locally known as simsim now have a chance to sell the oil-rich seeds to a South African firm, Protech Consulting Limited which is seeking to buy and import 40 tonnes per month from Kenya to meet growing demand in the country.

 “Currently, we are looking for between 40 and 80 tonnes of sesame per month from local producers who now have the opportunity to increase their income from the oldest commercial oil seeds,” said Kwena.

-Currently, sesame seeds are a ‘hot cake’ among other oil seeds due to its oil content of 48-55 per cent which is the highest of any oil.
+Currently, sesame seeds are a ‘hot cake’ among other oil seeds due to their oil content of 48-55 per cent which is the highest of any oil.
 Its protein content ranges from 44 to 48 per cent according to Infonet-Biovision, an organization which provides agricultural database.

 RELATED CONTENT: New sesame hulling plant launched in Ethiopia to provide farmers with ready market